-Use the information in the "story" to answer the following:
+Hea the information in the "eteru" to answer the followings

-(a) What is the population of interest?

-(c) What statistic was used?

-(d) What parameter was the parameter of interest?

-(d) Was a census or a sample used in the work?

-(e) How do you know whether a census or a sample was used?

-1. Identify each of the following "sampling" situations as RANDOM, STRATIFIED, SYSTEMMATIC, CLUSTER, or CONVENIENCE sampling.

-A marketing company conducts a survey of product preferences.
-To make sure that their results are useful to many customers, they select random samples of 500 individuals from each of 10 age groups.

-A quality control manager needs to report on product quality, so he directs the testing technicians to get 100 items out of the stack of boxes on the shipping platform and test them.

-A supervisor monitors the accuracy of every 50th telephone call handled by customer service agents.

-A chain of pizza restaurants decides to examine customer preferences.
-A list of tables at all of the chain's restaurants is prepared, and tables are selected at random.
-All customers that sit at each selected table are asked whether they like the pizza theyare eating.

-The Highway Patrol wants to test the value of their new "traffic school."
-They select 400 people convicted of drunk driving in the last two years in a way that gives all such convicts an equal chance of being selected.
-Half of those selected are assigned to the old "traffic school" and half to the new "traffic school."
+1. Identify each of the following "sampling" situations as RANDOM, STRATIFIED, SYST CLUSTER, or CONVENIENCE sampling.
+EMMATIC, A marketing company conducts a survey of product preferences.
+To make sure that their r are useful to many customers, they select random samples of 500 individuals from each of age groups. (a) A quality control manager needs to report on product quality, so he directs the testing techn to get 100 items out of the stack of boxes on the shipping platform and test them. (b) A supervisor monitors the accuracy of every 50 th telephone call handled by customer service e agents. (c) A chain of pizza restaurants decides to examine customer preferences.
+A list of tables at a of the chain's restaurants is prepared, and tables are selected at random.
+All customers the sit at each selected table are asked whether they like the pizza theyare eating. at ' , The Highway Patrol wants to test the value of their new "traffic school."
+They select 400 people drunk driving in the last two years in a way that gives all such convicts an equal chance of bein Half of those selected are assigned to the old "traffic school" and half to the new "traffic school." eing selected. (e)

-(e)

-(b)

-(a)
+(6 points, 6 minutes)